RalphHightower/blog/_posts/2024-11-08-VanceFictionalMemoir.md

 JD *"John Boy[^11]"* Vance's 2016 memoir, "Hillbilly Elegy" piqued the interest of America; however, it recycles a narrative America has relied on for a century to sleep soundly despite the everyday horrors of our society: Rich people do well because they are morally better than the poor.

+[^11]: @RalphHightower: Since JD claims to be from Appalachia, let's nickname him "John Boy" from The Waltons.

 Add some powerful embellishments to get a bestseller.

 - a firebrand “pistol packing lunatic” mamaw who protects at all costs